wp-plugins/ajax-load-more/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ajax Load More is simple solution for lazy loading your WordPress posts and pages with Ajax.
+A simple solution for lazy loading your WordPress posts and pages with Ajax.

 == Description ==